V4Fire/Client/src/components/super/i-input/README.md

 #### [name]

 A string specifying a name for the form control.
-This name is submitted along with the control's value when the form data is submitted.
+This name is submitted along with the control value when the form data is submitted.
 If you don't provide the name, your component will be ignored by the form.
 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefname).